Strivacity SDK for Android

 Define more configurations

-After you created the provider instance you can add more configs to fit your flow.
+After you create the provider instance you can add more configs to fit your flow.

 provider